seahorn/crab/README.md

 This project contains the core of Ikos, a static analyzer based on abstract interpretation developed at NASA Ames Research Center.
-This core consists of an implementation of a fixpoint algorithm and some abstract numerical domains.
+This core consists of an implementation of a fixpoint algorithm and several abstract numerical domains.

-To play with the domains and fixpoint a micro language called muAZ for modelling arrays and integers is provided.
+The directory include contains a CFG that interfaces with IKOS as well as wrappers to execute backward and forward analyses on it.

 # License #